abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::note Questions 🤔
-1. What is `this`? hows that works?
+1. What is `this`? hows that work?
-2. **Why do we bind `this` key word in react application?** <br/>
+2. **Why do we bind `this` keyword in react application?** <br/>
   we use `class-based components` we need to bind this keyword to the class.
-Because the method we are passing to the event Handler is invoked in the global environment where this keyword refers to the window object
+Because the method we are passing to the Event Handler is invoked in the global environment where this keyword refers to the window object
-3. How object works in javascript?
+3. How does object work in javascript?
-4. How to make a object property undeletable?
+4. How to make an object property undeletable?
 5. const vs Object.freeze()
 6. What are the different ways to clone an object?
 7. Shortcut method to declare an object
-8. What are the different ways to access an object properties
+8. What are the different ways to access object properties
 9. Object.is() vs ===
 10. What are the different ways to check the existence of object property
 11. How do you loop over Objects